Samsung Pay: Service

+In the United Arab Emirates, Samsung Wallet supports Jaywan cards in addition to Visa and Mastercard.

 Security

 Samsung Pay's security measures are based on Samsung Knox and ARM TrustZone technologies; credit card information is stored in a secure token.
 Payments must be authenticated using a fingerprint scan or passcode.

 In August 2016, security researcher Salvador Mendoza disclosed a potential flaw with Samsung Pay, arguing that its security tokens were not sufficiently randomized and could become predictable.
 He also designed a handheld device that could be used to skim magnetic secure transmission tokens, and another which could spoof magnetic stripes on actual card readers using the token.
 Samsung responded to the report, stating that "If at any time there is a potential vulnerability, we will act promptly to investigate and resolve the issue".

 Samsung Pay will not work with devices that have compromised Knox security.